Ruth Wilson and Elton John celebrate talent at the Evening Standard Theatre Awards

 Founded in 1955, the ceremony is the UK’s oldest drama awards, with Richard Burton first winning the Best Actor title for his role in the Shakespearean history play Henry V.

-Lord Lebedev said: “I am proud to have hosted so many people at the Evening Standard Theatre Awards tonight, all of whom are testament to the resilience of the West End, and the resurrection of the London stage after several challenging years.”
+Lord Lebedev, a shareholder of The Independent and Evening Standard, said: “I am proud to have hosted so many people at the Evening Standard Theatre Awards tonight, all of whom are testament to the resilience of the West End, and the resurrection of the London stage after several challenging years.”

 Join our commenting forum